AniketShrirao/AIResumeGenerator/TECHWITH-LICENSE.md

 ### Restrictions
 - You **may not** claim the code as your own.
 - You **may not** resell, distribute, or share the codebase with third parties.
-- You **may not** use the code to create tutorials, courses, or similar educational content based on Techwithemma’s projects without prior approval.
+- You **may not** use the code to create tutorials, courses, or similar educational content based on Aniket Shrirao's projects without prior approval.

 ## Scope of License
 Each license is applicable **only** to the specific project you have purchased.
 Purchasing a single license **does not** grant you rights to other projects, past or future.